Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 The webhook subscription status `subscriptionStatus` is now automatically set to `suspended` when the webhook endpoint responds with `410 GONE` status code.
 When subscription status is `suspended`, Streams no longer attempts to send webhook notifications.
 The subscription can be reactivated by setting `subscriptionStatus` to `active` via a `PATCH` operation on `/subscribers/webhook/subscriptions/{{subscriptionId}}` endpoint.

-### Streams Helm Chart enhancements
+### Streams Helm chart enhancements

-Following enhancements have been made to Streams Helm Chart:
+Following enhancements have been made to Streams Helm chart:

 * Helm chart dependency images upgraded:
     * Kafka new docker image tag: `2.6.0-debian-10-r110`